 2.Festival of St. Ranieri, Pisa (June 16 and 17)

-This festival is marked to commemorate the day when the remains of Saint Ranieri was placed in an urn at the Cappella dell’Incoronata.
+This festival is marked to commemorate the day when the remains of Saint Ranieri were placed in an urn at the Cappella dell’Incoronata.
 On this day, more than 70,000 candles and lights are lit not only at the cathedral but also on the buildings and churches that line the Arno.
-The fireworks that lit the sky make the evening even more beautiful.
+The fireworks that lit the sky made the evening even more beautiful.
 Apart from this, you would get to enjoy a thrilling boat race on the Arno River, on June 17.

 Festivals in August